cloudflare/cloudflare-docs/content/cloudflare-one/insights/risk-score.md

 1. In [Zero Trust](https://one.dash.cloudflare.com/), go to **Risk score** > **Risk behaviors**.
 2. Select the risk behavior you want to modify.
-3. In the risk level drop-down menu, choose your desired level.
+3. In the drop-down menu, choose your desired risk level.
 4. Select **Save**.